 Disciplined investment process with focus on preservation of capital.
 In making investment decisions, the Advisor employs a disciplined and selective review process that focuses on, among other things, a thorough analysis of the underlying issuer's business and the performance drivers of that business, as well as an assessment of the legal and economic features of each particular investment.
+As part of its review process, the Advisor draws on the industry expertise of its investment professionals, as well as on that of the members of its investment committee and BlackRock's credit research analysts.
+Though each transaction involves a somewhat different approach, the Advisor undertakes a thorough due diligence analysis that leverages the capabilities of BlackRock and the Kelso Principals, including, for example, assessing business and industry prospects, conducting competitive analysis and meeting with management teams to get an insider's view of the business or industry.
+This enables the Advisor to consider the total return on investment when evaluating each prospective portfolio company, seeking to minimize the risk of capital loss without forgoing potential for capital appreciation.

 Cost-effective and high quality infrastructure.
 We benefit from the existing infrastructure and administrative capabilities of BlackRock.
 BlackRock serves as our administrator and provides us with office space, equipment and office services.
 It oversees our financial records, assists in the preparation of reports to our stockholders and reports filed with the SEC, and generally monitors the payment of our expenses and the performance of administrative and professional services rendered to us by others.
+The BlackRock organization has over 20 years of experience managing closed-end investment products.
 Our relationship with BlackRock grants us access to BlackRock's fund administration platform, which we believe provides higher quality service and lower cost than traditionally available in the industry.